neovim/neovim/README.md

 * C-sharp.
 The license appears to require that it is only used with Visual Studio Code.

+# Supported Platforms

+Currently on the author's environment which is macOS.

+The plugin _might_ work on other unix-like environments but it hasn't been tested.
+It will almost cerainly not work on Windows.

+Requires:

+- Vim 8.1 compiled with python 3 support

 # FAQ

 1. Q: Does it work?
 A: Yeah, sort of.
 It's _incredibly_ buggy and unpolished.